Baked White Fish with Pine Nut, Parmesan, and Pesto Crust

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Baked White Fish is suitable for any type of low-carb eating plan as well as any phase of the original South Beach Diet.
+This Baked White Fish recipe is suitable for any type of low-carb eating plan as well as any phase of the original South Beach Diet.
 Some of the ingredients in the crust topping are high in fat for South Beach, but only the Parmesan cheese has saturated fat and there’s not a lot of topping.

 Find More Recipes Like This One:

-Check out My Favorite Low-Carb and Keto Recipes with Pesto for more tasty ideas for using basil pesto!
 Use Oven Dinners to find more recipes like this one.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
-You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe:

-90 Comments on “Baked White Fish with Pine Nut, Parmesan, and Pesto Crust”
+94 Comments on “Baked White Fish with Pine Nut, Parmesan, and Pesto Crust”

 A very nice, and dare I say, elegant dish.
 It was very tasty.
 Made this and your Brussels Sprouts Salad for company tonight and we all loved it.